-Search engine optimization, or SEO, is a strategy to improve the ranking of your site in search engine results.
+Search engine optimization, or SEO, is a strategy to improve the ranking of your website in search engine results.
 It involves identifying what keywords and phrases your target audience uses when searching for products or services like yours, and then working to rank well in those searches.
 SEO is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
 A higher ranking when someone searches for a term in your industry increases the visibility of your brand on the Internet.

 This, in turn, gives you more opportunities to convert qualified leads into customers.
 When done correctly, SEO can help your brand stand out from others as a reliable company and further improve the user experience with your brand and website.
 SEO stands for “search engine optimization”.
 In simple terms, it means the process of improving your site to increase its visibility when people search for products or services related to your business on Google, Bing and other search engines.

-In the simplest terms, good SEO optimizes your online visibility.
-This means that the more people see your website, the more your online traffic will increase and the better your chances of offering your product or service to a greater number of people.
+The better the visibility of your pages in search results, the more likely you are to attract attention and attract potential and existing customers to your business.
 Let's look at why SEO is so important.
 It is the practice of increasing both the quality and quantity of website traffic, as well as exposure to your brand, through unpaid (also known as organic) search engine results.
 These 15 reasons should offer some clarity, regardless of industry or company size, on why companies need SEO to take their brand to the next level.

 Google, which is the most visited website in the world (and specifically in the United States), also happens to be the most popular email provider worldwide with more than 1 billion users.
 YouTube is the second largest search engine and more than 2 billion people access it at least once a month.
 It's no secret in the SEO world that if you're not on page 1, you're probably not putting an end to the organic search game.
 When performing the key steps of keyword research, it's important to look for those that have high search rates and low competition, and choose short-tailed keywords (such as dog), long-tailed keywords (such as terrier puppies for sale), and local keywords (such as puppies for sale in Boston) to work on your content.

 Finally, use keywords to optimize all your titles, URLs and other SEO elements on the page (more on that later).
 It is at this stage that you will deal with the structure of the website, SEO keywords, title optimizations, headers, internal links, image SEO, structured data markup and other techniques that can send the right signals to search engines.
 However, search results have evolved in recent years to provide users with more direct answers and information that are likely to keep users on the results page rather than take them to other websites.
-Try to remember the moment you thought: “I should look at how search engine optimization works.
+Try to remember the moment you thought: “I should look at how search engine optimization works”.

 Unlike paid search ads, you can't pay search engines to get higher organic search rankings, meaning SEO experts have to put in the effort.
 Instead of violating these guidelines in an attempt to trick search engines into ranking you better, focus on understanding and fulfilling the user's intent.
-When you understand how SEO works, you can use different tactics, such as keyword research, content creation, and page speed optimization, to increase your visibility (or the level at which you rank) in search results.
-Don't try to trick the search engine into recognizing bad links, using “black hat” tactics, because they will most likely penalize you and potentially ban you from search engines.
+When you understand how SEO works, you can use different tactics such as keyword research, content creation and page speed optimization to increase your visibility (or the level at which you rank) in search results.
+Don't try to trick the search engine into recognizing bad links using “black hat” tactics because they will most likely penalize you and potentially ban you from search engines.

 Knowing the answers to these questions will allow you to connect with people looking online for the solutions you offer.
 Keep reading to learn more about how SEO optimization works and how to optimize your site for search in this SEO Getting Started Guide.
-If your site isn't optimised properly, you can assume that you're only appearing on the first page for your brand's search queries, although, depending on your company name, that might not be the case.
+If your site isn't optimised properly, you can assume that you're only appearing on the first page for your brand's search queries although depending on your company name that might not be the case.
 Learn what search engine optimization is how it works and why it is a fundamental process for success of any website.